noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 words.

-It's more interesting to ask how the topics at ESA *change* from year to year?
+It's more interesting to ask how the topics at ESA *change* from year to year.
 Below I show the terms whose use in ESA abstracts changed the most between 2013 to 2014:

 ![](http://dl.dropbox.com/u/3356641/blogstuff/mung.png)